Thomas Hovenden: Biography

-He was commissioned by Mr. Robbins Battell to paint a historical picture of the abolitionist leader John Brown.
-He finished The Last Moments of John Brown (at least two copies exist, in the collection of the deYoung Museum in San Francisco and also the Metropolitan Museum in New York) in 1884.
-Gift of Mr. and Mrs. Carl Stoeckel in 1897.
-Accession Number 97.5 Mrs. Stoeckel was Mr. Battell's daughter.
-His Breaking Home Ties, a picture of American farm life, was engraved with considerable popular success.
+Hovenden was commissioned by Robbins Battell, of Norfolk, Connecticut, to paint a historical picture of the executed abolitionist leader John Brown.
+Hovenden's The Last Moments of John Brown (1884), is in the collection of The Metropolitan Museum of Art in New York City.
+Hovenden also painted a two-thirds replica, that is in the collection of the de Young Museum in San Francisco.

+Hovenden's Breaking Home Ties (1890), a picture of American family life, caused a sensation at the 1893 World's Columbian Exhibition in Chicago, Illinois.
+It was engraved with considerable popular success.

-In 1886, he was appointed Professor of Painting and Drawing at the Pennsylvania Academy of the Fine Arts, replacing Thomas Eakins who was dismissed due to his use of nude models.
+In 1886, he was appointed Professor of Painting and Drawing at the Pennsylvania Academy of the Fine Arts; replacing Thomas Eakins, who had violated PAFA policy by using a fully nude male model before a class that included female students.
 Among Hovenden's students were the sculptor Alexander Stirling Calder and the leader of the Ashcan School, Robert Henri.

-Hovenden was killed at the age of 54, along with a ten-year-old girl, by a railroad locomotive at a crossing near his home in Plymouth Meeting.
-Newspaper accounts reported that his death was the result of a heroic effort to push the girl from in front of the train, while a coroner's inquest determined his death was an accident.
+Hovenden and a nine-year-old girl were killed by a railroad locomotive at an unguarded crossing near Plymouth Meeting, in August 1895.
+Newspaper accounts reported that his death was the result of a heroic effort to push the girl out of the path of the train.
+A coroner's inquest determined his death to have been an accident.

 A Pennsylvania state historical marker in Plymouth Meeting interprets Abolition Hall and Hovenden.
 Hovenden House, Barn and Abolition Hall was added to the National Register of Historic Places in 1971.
-He is buried across the street in the cemetery of the Plymouth Friends Meetinghouse.
+Hovenden was buried across the street in the cemetery of the Plymouth Friends Meetinghouse.